-Supportive Care Guidelines: are guidelines developed by clinical experts and approved by APPHON /ROHPPA to guide health professionals involved in the supportive phase of care for pediatric hematology oncology patients.
-APPHON/ROHPPA expects that all facilities participating in this care will be aware of and follow these guidelines to provide care that is safe and consistent throughout the Atlantic Provinces.
+Supportive Care Guidelines: are guidelines developed by clinical experts and approved by APPHON/ROHPPA to guide health professionals providing care for pediatric hematology oncology patients.
+APPHON/ROHPPA expects that all facilities participating in this care will be aware of, and follow these guidelines to provide care that is safe and consistent throughout the Atlantic Provinces.